-The graduate program in pharmacy at the University of Iowa is primarily a PhD program with admission preference given to applicants with a PhD degree objective.
-Admission to the MS in pharmacy is granted under special circumstances only, which may include international government funding requirement, a Fulbright scholarship or another scholarship source that specifies a master's degree, or a person working in the industry seeking a specific set of knowledge or skills for the purpose of enhancing their value to that employer.
-A master's degree is not required to be eligible to apply to the PhD program.
+The graduate program in pharmacy at the University of Iowa primarily admits students pursuing a PhD.
+Admission to the MS in pharmacy is granted only under special circumstances, which may include a requirement from an international government funding source, a Fulbright or similar scholarship that specifies a master's degree, or employment in industry where a targeted set of skills or knowledge is needed to enhance professional value.
+Please note that a master's degree is not required to apply to the PhD program.

 Learning Outcomes